Program Admission Requirements:

 - NU 405: Transitions to Professional Practice l Clinical Practicum Capstone

-- Completion of all required coursework with a grade of C in major courses, with no more than 2 attempts per course.
+- Completion of all required coursework with a grade of C in major courses.

 - Completion of all professional practice experience hours.